Yukta2107/Login-page/README.md

 ## Overview

 This project is a simple **Login Page** designed using HTML and CSS.
 It simulates the front page of a website where users can enter their credentials to log in.
-The page includes fields for the username and password, a "Remember Me" checkbox, a "Forgot Password" link, a "Login" button, and a link to register a new account if you don't have an account.
+The page includes fields for the username and password, a "Remember Me" checkbox, a "Forgot Password" link, a "Login" button, and a link to register a new account if you don't have any account.

 ## Features